reframejs/reframe/readme.md

 Reframe is born out of the belief that it is.

-Reframe is designed so that parts of it can be overwritten.
+Reframe is designed so that its parts can be overwritten.
-This means that, if something doesn't suit a need, you can replace Reframe parts with code of your own to suit your need.
+This means that, if Reframe doesn't suit a need, you can replace Reframe parts with code of your own to adapt Reframe to your need.
 You can progressively and over time re-write all Reframe parts and get rid of Reframe altogether.

 We call the characteristic of being able to adapt to yours needs *adaptability*,